wvu-cs111/spring2017/assignment5/README.md

 ### Problem Description

-You will be implementing the WholeNumber class which utilizes an already-implemented Fraction class.
+You will be implementing the MixedNumber class which utilizes an already-implemented Fraction class.

 See [Lab5.pdf](Lab5.pdf) for more detailed instructions.

 ### Requirements

 1. Fulfill the requirements as given by [the instructions](Lab5.pdf).
-2. Test your WholeNumber class using (ideally) a JUnit Test class or at least a separate ```main()``` program.
+2. Test your MixedNumber class using (ideally) a JUnit Test class or at least a separate ```main()``` program.
 3. Push your code back to your assignment 5 Github repository.

 ### Design Specifications